 Serving our community through public art.

 Artist Katherine Chilcote’s contributions to interfaith relations in Cleveland began while she was halfway across the country.
 In 2005, while still a graduate student in New York, Chilcote came home to northeast Ohio to create a mural at St. Paul’s Community Church.
-Not long after the mural’s completion and during another trip to her hometown, Chilcote planned to meet Pastor Doug Horner of St. Paul’s, for an informal lunch on the east side.
-Instead of meeting her home church pastor, she found herself face-to-face with twelve pastors from the neighborhood.
-Together Horner and his colleagues challenged Chilcote to found Building Bridges, pledging to make it possible for Katherine to “come home (and) get going on this.”
+Not long after the mural’s completion during another trip to her hometown, Chilcote planned to meet Pastor Doug Horner of St. Paul’s for an informal lunch on the east side.
+Instead of meeting her pastor, she found herself face-to-face with twelve pastors from the neighborhood.
+Together Horner and his colleagues challenged Chilcote to develop a community project using her murals.
 “I just dropped my job in Brooklyn and started this,” Chilcote recalls.
 “It was a real challenge but it was a good one.”
-To show their support, community members pulled together to produce another mural, this time together.
-The canvas?
-The concrete base of a freeway at the intersection of Detroit and West 25th streets in Cleveland’s West Side neighborhood.
+To show their support, community members pulled together to produce a mural together.
+The canvas was the concrete base of a freeway at the intersection of Detroit and West 25th streets in Cleveland’s West Side neighborhood.
 The theme for the mural was unity between neighbors and the collaborative visioning process involved members of area churches, block clubs, and the Cuyahoga Metropolitan Housing Authority.

-Although not strictly an interfaith organization, Building Bridges recognizes that “murals with a mission” can value faith and interfaith understanding as a foundation for art.
+Although not strictly an interfaith organization, Building Bridges recognizes that “murals with a mission” can center faith and interfaith understanding as a foundation for art.
 As a testimony to this commitment, the organization includes an Interfaith Arts Committee within its board.
-Chilcote explains that in an interfaith setting, art—be it through murals, music, or sculptures—transcends the intellectual and allows for human connections in deep ways.
-This is an important pathway for interreligious dialogue, Chilcote adds.
+Chilcote explains that in an interfaith setting, art—be it through murals, music, or sculptures—transcends the intellectual and allows for deep human connection.
+In this way, Chilcote says, art is an important pathway for interreligious dialogue.

-Although the mural provides a strong visual for interfaith dialogue, the research and events leading up to the creation of the mural show how the process of creating art emerges as a viable model for promoting interfaith dialogue and understanding.
+Although the mural serves as a strong visual metaphor for interfaith dialogue, the research and events leading up to the creation of the mural also show how artistic expression is a viable model for promoting interfaith dialogue and understanding.
 At the start of the project, Chilcote interviewed approximately 300 students about their understanding of sacred space and what it means to express interfaith understanding in the arts.
-From the rich pool of stories, Chilcote narrowed her focus to the common themes of water and reconciliation.
+From this rich pool of stories, Chilcote narrowed her focus to the common themes of water and reconciliation.
 She recognizes that “common ground as a concept is hard to get to” but the imagery in the mural is a gesture toward that goal.

 In addition to creating the mural, Building Bridges offered supplementary interfaith programming.
 Programs included an Artists Lecture Series where fourteen artists shared their own faith journeys through art; conflict resolution workshops that explored communication, collaboration, and resolution; and an interfaith Seder where participants explored together the traditions and practices of the Seder.
 When the Interfaith Mural was unveiled, five different campus ministries shared “a blessing prayer or perspective on the meaning of water in their faith tradition.”
 These reflections were interlaced with musical offerings from the Cleveland Boys Choir and sitar player Hasu Patel.